tim0git/terraform-aws-ecs-fargate/README.md

 TODO:

+- NONE

 KNOWN ISSUES:

 [ ] ECS Task role error on service first create.
 (ECS Service will launch moments later when IAM role is available)

 [ ] Target group in use issue when changing parameters.
 (Re run tf apply)

+[ ] After applying target tracking scaling a deployment is required to enable it.
+(This must be triggered manually or by a push to ecr.)

 | Memory value (MiB)                                                                                   | CPU value      | Operating systems supported for Fargate |
 |------------------------------------------------------------------------------------------------------|----------------|-----------------------------------------|